A runner is an entry-level position, the most junior role in the production department of a broadcast, film or video company.

 Typical work activities

-The work of a runner varies widely but may include the following tasks:
+The work of a runner varies widely but often includes the following tasks:

 fetching and carrying items, such as equipment, tapes, cable and scripts;